quixio/quix-docs/docs/cli/cli-quickstart.md

 ## Step 6: Initialize your project as a Quix project

-In your Git project directory, enter:
+In your Git project directory, enter ```quix local init```.
+This initializes your Quix project with a `quix.yaml` file, which describes your Quix project.
+As a convenience a `.gitignore` file is also created for you, or if one is present it is updated to ignore files such as virtual environment files, `.env` files, and so on.:

 ```
 quix local init
 ```

-This initializes your Quix project with a `quix.yaml` file, which describes your Quix project.
-As a convenience a `.gitignore` file is also created for you, or if one is present it is updated to ignore files such as virtual environment files, `.env` files, and so on.

 If you look at the initial `quix.yaml` file you'll see the following: